 Which are the Best Drawing Pencils for Animators, Artists, Designers, Illustrators?

 Drawing by hand is still a quintessential skill every visual artist has to have, and pencil remains the simplest, cheapest and most effective media.
-Even though pen and ink are widely used, and preferred by some for every-day doodling, pencil gives you that lovely option of erasing your errors in seconds, which you cannot do with ink.
+Even though drawing tablets and pen and ink are widely used, and preferred by some for every-day doodling, and especially for professional work, pencil gives you that lovely option of erasing your errors in seconds, smudge and blend the color and much more you cannot do with ink or on screen.
 This article is meant to explain the technical things one ought to know when buying pencils (for professional or semi-professional work).
 We have assembled a list of best drawing pencils for different drawing needs and techniques (sketching, shading, technical drawing etc.).
 A buyer’s guide through prices, pros and cons and best manufacturers, which should make the decision of choosing between hundreds of different pencil companies a lot easier (even for a complete beginner).
 Please feel free to leave any suggestions, reviews, or input on your favorite drawing pencils in the comment section below.

 These are the absolute best drawing pencils when it comes to price/quality ratio.
 Faber Castell (as they tend to do) have created high quality pencils, which are great for both professional, and less experienced artists, and their range makes them perfect for all techniques and styles.
 The set of 12 costs around $15, which also makes them really affordable.
 The lead is high quality, it does not smudge, the tips don’t break easily, and the pencils last long (the wood is resilient as well, something most people never consider when buying drawing pencils).
 One of their best features is that they are extremely smooth and never scratchy.
 Their packaging is convenient, small and portable, which makes them great for carrying around.
 Different lead grades really are different when it comes to Faber Castell pencils, meaning that sometimes pencils of poor and average quality render and feel much the same from one grade to the next, and only the best pencils render properly at every grade across an entire range.
 For more information on Faber Castell 9000 drawing pencils, customer reviews and prices click here.